iStefo/uni/computer_networks/exam.md

 * Variable-bit-rate (**VBR**): Connections are bursty	* Peak-rate admission control: Reserve peak rate of bandwidth.
 		* Simple, works well for small number.
 No Delay and loss
 		* Wastes bandwidth, only few connections possible
-	* Worst-case admission control: Allocate by average rate and bust size
+	* Worst-case admission control: Allocate by average rate and burst size
 		* Use less bandwidth than peak, can achieve end-to-end delay guarantee
 		* Loss at peaks, implementation complexity
 	* Admission control with statistical guarantees